melvin0008/melvin0008.github.io/_posts/2015-10-24-all-you-need-to-know-about-servers-as-a-python-developer.md

+---
+layout: post
+title:  "All you want to know about servers as a python developer"
+date:   2015-10-24
+---

 ##Introduction
 Servers have confused me quite a bit.
 I'm sure there will be many python developers who share the same predicament.
 So let me try to unveil the mist of confusion by sharing everything I know about Servers.
 ##HTTP: Protocol which rules the world wide web!